 This mineral, spicy Mediterranean red drinks like a wine two times its price.
 It is produced from grapes grown in the high elevation Terra Alta region.
-These high lands are located just 45 minutes south of Barcelona in the mountains of Tarragona overlooking the Mediterranean.
-Ludovicus pays tribute to the roman heritage of this region.
+These high lands are located just 45 minutes south of Barcelona in the mountains of Tarragona overlooking the Mediterranean Sea.
+Ludovicus pays tribute to the Roman heritage of this region.
 The Romans planted vineyards in this area during the 3rd century.
 Terra Alta neighbors the acclaimed Priorat region.
-Just like in Priorat, Garnacha and Mazuelo (aka Cariñena, or Samsó) are the most commonly planted grapes.
-The Garnachas that grow in Terra Alta are among the finest in Spain due to three factors: the elevation, the limestone soil and the plethora of old vine that Terra Alta possesses.
+Just like in Priorat, garnacha and mazuelo (aka cariñena, or samsó) are the most commonly planted grapes.
+Garnacha grapes grown in Terra Alta are among the finest in Spain due to high elevation plantings in limestone soil.

 WHAT MAKES THIS WINE UNIQUE?
 Ludovicus is a wine that appeals to both new world and old world palates.
-People who like Cab, Syrah, Malbec and Zinfandel love Ludovicus.
+Wine drinkers who enjoy cabernet, syrah, malbec and zinfandel wines will love Ludovicus.
 Produced from dry-farmed grapes.

 RATING HISTORY: 2015 91JS; 2014 90VM & JS; 2013 92JS; 2012 90IWC; 2011 89RP & IWC; 2010 89IWC

 GRAPE: 100% garnacha.
 Vines planted from 1990-2002.
 Tended in limestone soil at 356 m (1,168 ft) elevation

-PAIRING SUGGESTIONS: This ripe, juicy, vibrantly big-fruited red wine is a real crowd pleaser, and Ludovicus's easy drinking nature makes it a versatile wine, either with meat and pork main courses or with more casual tapas or small plates.
+PAIRING SUGGESTIONS: This ripe, juicy, vibrantly big-fruited red wine is a crowd pleaser!
+Ludovicus's easy drinking nature makes it a versatile wine, either with meat and pork main courses or with more casual tapas or small plates.
 Of course, this wine is also a great sipper on its own.

 VINIFICATION AND AGEING: The grapes are picked and brought to the winery in the early morning hours, and bunches are de-stemmed and crushed.
 Prior to fermentation, the must undergoes maceration for 4 days in 10,000-liter tanks at a cool temperature of 43F.
 Once fermentation begins, maceration on the skins takes 25 days.
 Afterwards, malolactic fermentation is carried out in stainless steel tanks.
 The wine is aged for 4 months in 300-liter French and American oak barrels.